 Fortune struck a decade after the war’s end with Russian princess Natalia Trubetskaya’s exposure to the uniquely coated cats.
 After receiving a silver Mau in Rome, the princess fell in love with the breed.
 She brought three cats, Baba, Jojo, and Liza, to the United States in 1956.
-Two years later, she founded the Fatima Cattery to promote and expand the breed.
+A couple of years later, she founded the Fatima Cattery to promote and expand the breed.

 To prevent inbreeding, the original Maus likely bred with various out-crossed cats.
 After achieving championship status with the Cat Fanciers’ Association in 1977, Maus from Egypt and, notably, India arrived through the 1980s and 90s, broadening the breed’s genetic diversity while staying true to its unique traits.